Parable of the Prodigal Son: Narrative

-The older son, who was at work in the fields, hears the sound of celebration, and is told by a fellow servant about the return of his younger brother.
-He is not impressed, and becomes angry.
+The older son, who was at work in the fields, hears the sound of celebration and is told by a slave about the return of his younger brother.
+He is not impressed and becomes angry.
 He also has a speech for his father:

-The parable concludes with the father explaining that while the older son has always been present, and everything the father owns also belongs to the older son, because the younger son had returned, in a sense, from the dead, celebration was necessary:
+The parable stops with the father explaining that while the older son has always been present and that everything the father owns also belongs to the older son, because the younger son had returned, in a sense, from the dead, celebration was necessary: